-CMS is concerned about hospice over utilization and hospice underutilization of the general inpatient (GIP) level of care.
-CMS wonders if hospices are providing access to all four levels of hospice care (routine home care, general inpatient care, respite care and continuous home care) when it sees that some hospices have billed very little or no GIP care during a specified time period.
-On the other hand, CMS wonders if the GIP level of care is being properly utilized when it sees that some hospices have billed significantly more GIP days of care than their peers.
-So what are the requirements and how should GIP be utilized?
+CMS continues to be concerned about hospice over utilization and hospice underutilization of the general inpatient (GIP) level of care.
+Are hospices providing access to all four levels of hospice care (routine home care, general inpatient care, respite care and continuous home care)?
+The data shows that some hospices only billed very little or no GIP care during a specified time period while other hospices billed significantly more GIP days of care than their peers during the same time period which, appropriately raises the question: Is the hospice GIP level of care being properly utilized?
+So, what are the requirements and how should GIP be utilized?

 First, GIP is not an optional level of care.
 Hospices must be able to deliver GIP to patients who qualify for it.
 This means hospices must either provide it directly in their own hospice inpatient unit or they must contract with one of the other acceptable facilities: